-When you localize, you create a site that in terms of content, design and functionality is adapted to the needs of customers from certain countries and cultures.
+When localizing, you build a site that, in terms of content, design, and features, is adapted to purchasers’ needs from certain countries and cultures.
 So it’s definitely more than just translating the site interface and product copies into required languages.
-Translating the site may be enough when you target online shoppers from one cultural field (e.g. Ukrainians and Russians), but even in this case it’s still advisable to localize the messages to make sure you are in line with the audience and local law.
+Translating the site may be enough when you target online shoppers from one cultural field (e.g. Ukrainians and Russians).
+However, even in this case, it’s still advisable to localize the messages to ensure you are in line with the audience and local law.
 However, localization most often requires additional Magento design and development work in order to adjust the site to be more country-specific.

 Before we dive into Magento localization ins and outs, let’s have a look at some statistics that may justify the efforts for your online store localization.